 - Independent medical examination.
 The defendant’s attorney could request that the accident victim be seen by a doctor selected and paid for by the defendant if his injuries are in dispute.
 If this doctor is truly impartial and substantiates the victim’s injuries, it can be very helpful to the victim’s case.
 Unfortunately, this is not always the case.

 Having an experienced slip and fall attorney willing to take the time to engage in discovery that could lead to helpful information in your case is crucial.
 The legal team at Jones Wilson is committed to fighting to obtain the compensation victims deserve for their injuries in slip and fall accidents.
-Call us at 866-299-0558 to schedule a free evaluation of your case.
+Contact us online or call us directly at 866-299-0558 to schedule a free evaluation of your case.